Viedma Lake, Santa Cruz, Argentina

 - Statistics / Weather / Helpful Links

 Looking for Viedma Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of the most spectacular destinations in the Patagonia region of Argentina is Viedma Lake.
 Locally known as Lago Viedma, this massive lake is formed by the Viedma glacier in Glaciers National Park.
 With an estimated surface area of nearly 270,000 acres, Viedma Lake is one of the largest glacially-formed lake in the region*.
 The lake is named after the Spanish explorer Antonio de Viedma, the first European to reach its shores in 1783.
 There are no large cities along its desert shoreline, and little vegetation grows on the steep dry hills along its perimeter.
 The wind blows, strong and constant, twisting the few natural trees into oddly-lopsided shapes.
 And at its western end, the Viedma glacier towers above the milky blue water, majestic both in size and in the array of mystic hues within the ice itself.
 No tour bus brings hoards of visitors to this remote lake and glacier; visitors must actively work for the reward of the vistas across Viedma Lake.